oliviawestmacottssw/SSW.Rules.Content/rules/post-production---do-you-know-how-to-conduct-a-test-please-for-video/rule.md

 ---

-​​It's best to conduct an internal and external test procedure for videos.
+It's best to conduct an internal and external test procedure for videos.
 This ensures that you meet your internal standards and follow the necessary rules that relate to video content creation.

-You can also identify errors and inconsistencies that can be addressed for a second edit, before going live.​
+You can also identify errors and inconsistencies that can be addressed for a second edit, before going live.

 1. Complete the video editing (Version 1)